Drakosha67/Molten-Ice/README.md

 For the map to work correctly, mods are required:Sapphirium https://github.com/3snake3/sapphirium

-The map is a rework of the original "Molten Lake" map by Anuke.
+The map is extended version of the original "Molten Lake" map by Anuke.